-Years from now, it will be remembered that Villanova closed the college basketball phase in the life of the Wachovia Spectrum, but that didn't much matter to the Wildcats and their fans tonight.
+Years from now, it will be remembered that Villanova closed the college basketball phase in the life of the Wachovia Spectrum, but that didn't much matter to the Wildcats and their fans last night.

-The 21st-ranked Wildcats finally picked up the signature victory they were seeking in the meat grinder that is the Big East Conference, putting the defensive clamps on Pittsburgh down the stretch and beating the No. 3 Panthers, 67-57, in the college basketball finale at the Spectrum.
+The 21st-ranked Wildcats finally picked up the signature victory they had been seeking in the meat grinder that is the Big East Conference, putting the defensive clamps on Pittsburgh down the stretch and beating the No. 3 Panthers, 67-57, before a festive crowd of 17,491.